marmelab/react-admin/docs/Upgrade.md

 );
 ```

 The `<Toolbar>` component used to receive the `width` prop also, that allowed to display the mobile or desktop version depending on its value.
-This is handle internally in version 4 and you can safely remove this prop.
+This is handled internally in version 4 and you can safely remove this prop.

 ```diff
 import { Toolbar } from 'react-admin';